phpuech/OT_Analysis/_build/html/_sources/README.md.txt

 # Tool for managing the results of optical tweezers
 Tool for extracting, analyzing and classifying optical tweezer data curves

+# Journal Open Source Software
+For better visibility and recognition of the real significant contribution in the analysis of optical tweezers data, the tool was published in the open source software journal at the following address

 # Install MiniConda && Create conda environment
 For the installation of the library please install conda and create a virtual environment to avoid library conflicts (conflict between Spyder and PyQt5 observed)